Florence Molloy and Mabel MacLeay: Peak years

-By 1922, the Molloy-MacLeay taxicab company was operating from the Hotel Boulderado and rides across Boulder cost ¢25.
+By 1922, the Molloy-MacLeay taxicab company was operating from the Hotel Boulderado and rides across Boulder cost $0.25.
 The service was operating during Prohibition in the United States and the women would not pick up intoxicated passengers or transport liquor.
-The service catered to a variety of clientele, but became the go to driving service for the female students of the University of Colorado at Boulder.
-The students’ parents would hire Molloy and MacLeay to act as both drivers and chaperones, especially as Molloy and MacLeay were much less expensive than the usual driver plus chaperone for longer trips.
+The service catered to a variety of clientele, but became the go-to driving service for the female students of the University of Colorado at Boulder.
+The students’ parents would hire Molloy and MacLeay to act as both drivers and chaperones, especially as Molloy and MacLeay were much less expensive than the usual driver-plus-chaperone arrangement for longer trips.
 In a 1986 interview with one of the service's patrons, CU student Helen Carpenter, Carpenter said, “My gang of girls went everywhere with Mrs. Molloy.
 She took us to football games and to Estes Park for dinner."
 Additionally, the service was used by Jean Sherwood's “bluebirds,” working women from Chicago who vacationed at Bluebird Cottage in Boulder through the Bluebird Association (or Chicago Holiday Association).
-Malloy and MacLeay were also a favorite for funerals and received referrals from a local doctor.
+Molloy and MacLeay were also a favorite for funerals and received referrals from a local doctor.
 Two of their high-profile patrons were attorney Clarence Darrow and opera singer Madame Ernestine Schumann-Heink.
 Upon hearing the fare for her trip, Madame Schumann-Heink declared, “You deserve more.
 Your charge is so reasonable!
 Everywhere else, they try to hold me up.
 I am glad to help a sister,” and then paid $5.00.
 According to Molloy and MacLeay, “taxi driving is a safe and sane occupation for any woman who has coolness, courage, and a thorough knowledge of how to operate a car."

 Despite their success, Molloy and MacLeay had to overcome the prejudiced opinion that women are not good drivers.
 Both women maintained “100 percent records” and only experienced two breakdowns in the 1921 season.
 They were noted for, “keeping their cars in such shape that breakdowns don’t occur."